 The dramatic changes in the September 2001 data reflect the impact of the terrorist attacks on Sept.
 11, 2001, on aviation, including several days in which commercial air operations were suspended.

-The data reported here excludes small-certificated and commuter carriers that began reporting T100 data in 2002 for comparability with previous issue.
+The data reported here excludes small-certificated and commuter carriers that began reporting T100 data in 2002 for comparalility with previous issue.

-SOURCE: U.S. Department of Transportation, Bureau of Transportation Statistics, Air Carrier Traffic Statistics Monthly, April 2003.
+SOURCE: U.S. Department of Transportation, Bureau of Transportation Statistics, Air Carrier Traffic Statistics Monthly, as of April 2005.